 Zigzag Hard Part

 We’re fully into design-centric territory here, but it’s a great place to be if you’re comfortable experimenting with your hairdo.
-Rather than make your part the divide between two section of thick hair, trust your barber to incorporate it into a stylish fade.
+Rather than make your part the divide between two sections of thick hair, trust your barber to incorporate it into a stylish fade.
 There’s no such thing as boring hair when you’re wearing a hard part haircut.

 Barely There Hard Part